linlinger/Run-programs-as-regular-user-while-being-root/README.md

 # Why I wrote this application?
-At first I wanna open Firefox in a qt application. and Firefox gives me the following error message
+At first I wanna open Firefox in a qt application running as root. and Firefox gives me the following error message

 Running Firefox as root in a regular user's session is not supported.  ($XAUTHORITY is /home/linlinger/.Xauthority which is owned by linlinger.)